Saturday, September 24, 2011

 1997: Elektra Records released the album The Next Voice You Hear: The Best of Jackson Browne.

-1997: The Rolling Stones were in concert at Soldier Field in Chicago, Illinois.
+1997: The Rolling Stones began their first American tour in three years with a concert at Soldier Field in Chicago, Illinois.

-1999: Shirley Manson of Garbage unveiled her line of lip gloss.
+1999: While Bono was at that historic meeting with the Pope, Shirley Manson of Garbage unveiled her line of lip gloss.

 2001: Kylie Minogue reached #1 in the U.K. with "Can't Get You Out of My Head".